charleennewland/blog/operational_excellence_pt2.md

 - Customers and staff both gain from process streamlining; employees that practise operational excellence are more productive as a result of reduced process waste.
 This improves the overall client experience.

 #### Key takeaways:
 We have now examined both continuous improvement and operational excellence.
 Continuous improvement focuses on the use of tools or a collection of tools and concepts (lean, total quality management, six sigma, and just in time) to eliminate waste and decrease non-value added activities on a continuous basis.
-Operational excellence, in contrast to continuous improvement, integrates improvement concepts into the company's culture.
+Operational excellence integrates improvement concepts into the company's culture.

 We'll discuss the operational excellence maturity model in my next blog post.